sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 ## Deployment

-Follow these steps to deploy CloudWatch and enable it to collect metrics from SAS Viya:
+Follow these steps to deploy CloudWatch and enable it to collect metrics from SAS Viya platform:

 1. Attach CloudWatchAgentServerPolicy to the EC2 IAM role.
 2. Identify the cluster and region.
 3. Deploy the CloudWatch Prometheus agent.
-4. Apply SAS Viya customizations:
+4. Apply SAS Viya platform customizations:
     - Customize the Prometheus scrape configuration.
     - Customize the mapping of performance log events to CloudWatch metrics.